tylerjgarland/machinations/home.md

 <!-- TITLE: Exploits and Machinations -->
 <!-- SUBTITLE: E&M is a repository for all ideas.
 Dream your biggest dreams. -->

+# To do list
+1. Open links in new window
+2. Buy and install dishwasher
 # Current Ponderings

 * [Tires](/home/auto/4-x-4/tires)